 I’ve made notes-to-self on this before, but I forget, and so I’ll message myself again: Don’t book a massage appointment the day before horseback riding, because you’ll undo all the feel-good after 30 seconds of trotting.
 Come to think of it, just don’t go horseback riding.
 Ever.

 We’d been cooped up indoors drinking mojitos at Las Cuevas Hotel in Trinidad, sidelined by Tropical Storm Isaac, again.
-Our Adventure Center guide, Leo, suggested that we sign up for a horseback ride into the Valle de Ingenios to El Cubano in the morning.
+Our Adventure Center (now Exodus Travels) guide, Leo, suggested that we sign up for a horseback ride into the Valle de Ingenios to El Cubano in the morning.
 Mid-ride, he said, we could take a plunge in the Rio Guaurabo and picnic at the foot of a waterfall.